thejiral/toh-designs_cTOH-M/cTOH-M/README.md

 **Print files**

 *1-frame-final.step* is the main frame and *2-Bump-Final2_with_integrated_supports.step* is the insert for the camera bump.
 You need to print both.
-*1-frame-final.step* is designed to have some extra margins for sanding for a nice smooth surface.
+*1-frame-final.step* is designed to have some extra external margins for sanding for a nice smooth surface.
 If you do not plan to do any surface sanding, there is the the alternative *Optional_Frame-Final1-no sanding.step* file of the frame without those extra margins.
 Fully optional are the internal clips (*Optional_Clips.3mf*), they make the assembly more robust but are not required for assembly.

 **Required additional parts**